TheLogicMaster/switch-gdx/README.md

 ```

 ## Usage
 For now, reference the `example` subproject for the Gradle setup.
-It's entirely untested on Windows at this point.
+Windows support is a work in progress.
 The `transpile` task does just that and outputs the C project into the `example/switch/build/example` directory. `run` executes
 the transpiler and runs the native PC backend. `deploy` does the same but deploys to a Switch via NXLink.
+Ensure that the path
+to the project directory doesn't contain any spaces.

 ## Debugging
 The project can be debugged as a normal C project with your IDE of choice.
 CLion works out of the box with